GuillaumeLEDOURNER/VV-ISTIC-TP3/exercises/balanced-strings.md

 | Number of ]               | 0     |  1    | >1    |

 2. The coverage of the test we designed is 100 % No new tests were needed
-3. The Basic Choice Coverage is satisfyied with our test as we already alternate the different components to create he isBalanced Test
+3. The Basic Choice Coverage is satisfyied with our test as we already alternate the different components to create the isBalanced Test.
+With multiple boolean operators in a predicate, we test the boolean operator and it's reciprocal.
+For an exemple, to test "a && b" we also try "a || b".
 4. Return of PIT
 ![image](https://user-images.githubusercontent.com/80216294/158188615-ae3468fa-86bb-4416-a385-86e5a66517b2.png)